O'Connell Street: 19th century

-As the fortunes of Upper Sackville Street began to improve in the second half of the century, other businesses began to open such as the Turkish baths built at the rear of Reynold's Hotel, and opened in 1869 as the renamed Hammam Family Hotel and Turkish Baths.
+As the fortunes of Upper Sackville Street began to improve in the second half of the century, other businesses began to open such as the Victorian Turkish baths built at the rear of Reynold's Hotel, and opened in 1869 as the renamed Hammam Family Hotel and Turkish Baths.
 Standard Life Assurance built their flagship Dublin branch on the street, while the Findlater family opened a branch of their successful chain close to Parnell Street, as did Gilbey's Wine Merchants.
 The thoroughfare also became the centre of the Dublin tramways system, with many of the city's trams converging at the Nelson Pillar.
+Conradh na Gaeilge was founded in number 9 in 1893.
 By 1900, Sackville Street had become an important location for shopping and business, which led to it being called "Ireland's Main Street".

-During the 19th century, the street began to be known as "O'Connell Street" though this was considered by some to be a "nationalist" name.
+During the 19th century, the street began to be known as "O'Connell Street", though this was considered by some to be a "nationalist" name.
 Dublin Corporation was anxious as early as the 1880s to change the name but faced considerable objections from residents and business owners on the street.
 With the unveiling of the O'Connell Monument on the street in 1882 and subsequent renaming of the Carlisle Bridge as O'Connell Bridge in his honour, it marked "an important move away from commemorating only members of the Castle administration or the British royal family" in the street, according to a 2003 report commissioned by Dublin City Council.

 Despite objections, the Corporation passed a resolution to rename the street in December 1884, but in 1885, aggrieved locals, with the Attorney General of Ireland arguing their case, secured a Court order holding that the Corporation lacked the powers to make such a change.
 The necessary powers were granted in 1890, but it may have been felt best to allow the new name to become popular; over the years the name O'Connell Street gradually gained popular acceptance, and the name was changed officially, without any protest, in 1924.